Rolias/applescripts/README.md

 If you want to be able to run this application from the menu bar store it in Scripts folder.
 Use the Finder and select the `Go->Go To Folder...` option and use `Library/Scripts`.
 Scripts placed there will show up in the Script Editor menu in the Apple toolbar.
-To make that toolbar appear, open the Script Editor, use the `Preferences` menu.
+You can make the script menu appear by from the Apple Script Editor. use the `Preferences` menu.
 On the `General` tab make sure the `Show Script menu in menu bar` and the `Show Computer scripts` checkboxes are checked.
 You should then see a little paper scroll icon in the menu bar.
-Clicking on that should display your script at the bottom.
+Clicking on that should display your scripts from the aforementioned Scripts folder at the bottom.
+If you figure out how to get them to show at the top, let me know!

+## License

+This code is available under the MIT License - see the license.txt file